opsvantagedigi/buildwithai-coming-soon/README.md

 - Schema consistency

 Notes
-- By default the script expects the Worker dev server to be running at `http://127.0.0.1:8787` and will mark endpoint tests as failures if unreachable.
+- By default the script expects the local dev server to be running at `http://127.0.0.1:3000` and will mark endpoint tests as failures if unreachable.
 - To run the smoke tests in an offline-first mode (treat endpoint failures as warnings) set the environment variable `ALLOW_OFFLINE=1` when running the tests.

 Examples